xentelworker/dslrbooth360/README.md

 ### Software
 - dslrBooth Professional for Windows.
 - Arduino IDE.
 - A command-line serial utility for Windows.
-The batch script is configured for `serialsend.exe`, which is not included in this repository but can be found online.
+The batch script is configured for `serialsend.exe`, which is not included in this repository but can be found here: https://batchloaf.wordpress.com/serialsend/.

 ## Setup and Usage
 1.  **Hardware Wiring:**